KaushikDS99/KaushikDS99/README.md

-# Hi there, I'm Kaushik 👋
+# Hi there, I am Kaushik 👋

 I am a data science professional with 2+ years of experience, working at the intersection of **Machine Learning**, **Deep Learning**, **Natural Language Processing**, and **Generative AI**.